-- A. The number of households, which are situated in an area covered by a licensed operator providing a 3 bin service at 31/12/2019. - B. The % of households within the local authority that the number at A represents (based on the 2016 census).
+- A. The number of households, which are situated in an area covered by a licensed operator providing a 3-bin service at 31/12/2021. - B. The percentage of households within the local authority that the number at A represents (based on agglomerations > 500).